amirhosseinzlf/SMARLA/README.md

 We considered a DQN agent (implemented by stable baselines[1]) on the Cart-Pole environment from the OpenAI Gym library[2] as the first case study.
 Cart-Pole environment is an open-source and widely used environment for RL agents.

 In the Cart-Pole (also known as invert pendulum), a pole is attached to a cart, which moves along a track.
 The movement of the cart is bidirectional so the available actions are pushing the cart to the left and right.
 However, the movement of the cart is restricted and the maximum range is 2.4 from the central point.
-The pole starts upright, and the goal is to balance it by applying two discrete actions of (1) moving the cart to the left and (2) moving the cart to the right.
+The pole starts upright, and the goal is to balance it by applying two discrete actions: (1) moving the cart to the left and (2) moving the cart to the right.

 <div align="center">